 Keeping in mind how the hiring process usually works today, it is logical that we must make a good impression on paper.
 Job-hunting in the past meant showing up at the place we knew to be hiring and going from there.
 Now it is highly likely that we are sending off resumes and cover letters to yet nameless and faceless employers.

-It’s like they are untouchable until you have passed your first test of verbally selling yourself on paper, which is done through the dental assistant cover letter and resume.
+It’s like they are untouchable until you have passed your first test of verbally selling yourself on paper, which is done through your cover letter and resume.

 Call Pile or File Pile

 As much as we can wish it weren’t so, we know well what makes the difference in which pile our resume lands.
-What will not make a difference is whether you have chosen from one of the online dental assistant programs or from the dental assistant courses that take place in the classroom.
+What will not make a difference is whether you have chosen from one of the online programs or from the courses that take place in the classroom.

-The bottom line is, if you have had no dental assistant courses, your resume will not likely fall on top of the call pile, but instead, the file pile.
+The bottom line is, if you have had not take any courses, your resume will not likely fall on top of the call pile, but instead, the file pile.

 The Big Deal

 The field of dentistry has become very extensive and specialized.
 That’s a big deal too.
-As you make a choice, which may be dental assistant training online or a different avenue to learn the dental assistant requirements, you will see more and more that dental assistant training programs will cover important basic and deeper understanding of scores of procedures and valuable knowledge which will prepare you for your new vocation.
+As you make a choice, which may be dental assistant training online or a different avenue to learn the requirements for this position, you will see more and more that training programs will cover important basic and deeper understanding of scores of procedures and valuable knowledge which will prepare you for your new vocation.